jojorichard/Fluorescence_Raman_normalisation/documentation /Features_description.md

 It is important to check whether the correct filepath was printed to ensure a smooth continuation.

-### Calculattion of the area of water's Raman peak
+### 🧮Calculation of the area of water's Raman peak
 Take a dataframe of an EEM matrice or a blank and calculate the Area of the water Raman peak computed for 350 nm exitation waveleght and emission from 371 nm to 428 nm according to the following paper:
     Lawaetz, A. J., & Stedmon, C. A. (2009).
 Fluorescence Intensity Calibration Using the Raman Scatter Peak of Water.
 Applied Spectroscopy, 63(8), 936-940. https://journals.sagepub.com/doi/10.1366/000370209788964548